achekh/neos-critical-github-io/Test_Meet/intro-1.md

 parent: "Meet the MiniApp"
 ---
 # Introduction
+This guide will walk you through the basic tools and functionalities offered by the Mini App Studio.
 ***
 Dear Developer, welcome to our Super Hub Mini App Studio also known as Mini App Studio!